Accredited architecture educational institutions will no longer need to apply for a Specific License for Cuba travel by their students, faculty and

 sculptures and antiques.

-Now we journey on to the historic city of Trinidad and check in at all-inclusive Trinidad del Mar beach resort.
+Now we journey on to the historic city of Trinidad and check in at your

 You'll have time for dinner and a swim in the warm waters of the Caribbean Sea.